Naples Estate Planning Attorneys

 Do you have a plan for who would advocate for you if you were suddenly hospitalized and unable to communicate?
 Have you made arrangements for what will happen when you pass away?
 Thinking about death and incapacity can be unpleasant, but it is important to have these challenging conversations and take steps to prepare for the future.
 An estate plan provides safety, security, and peace of mind.

-Whether you are starting from scratch or are looking to build upon existing estate planning documents, our team at Lusk, Drasites & Tolisano has the knowledge and resources needed to assist you.
+Whether you are starting from scratch or looking to build upon existing estate planning documents, our team at Lusk, Drasites & Tolisano has the knowledge and resources needed to assist you.
 Our firm has supported the estate planning efforts of our local communities for over 40 years, and we are committed to providing tailored guidance to our clients throughout their lives.
-No matter your objectives or the complexity of your situation, our Naples estate planning lawyers can help you implement comprehensive solutions that address your concerns, preserve your assets, and ensure your final wishes will be honored.
+No matter your objectives or the complexity of your situation, our Naples estate planning attorneys can help you implement comprehensive solutions that address your concerns, preserve your assets, and ensure your final wishes will be honored.

 The Importance of Estate Planning